 Carrying out the exercise of considering your wants does not mean you need to commit to executing on those wants.

-However, getting the desires out of your head and onto paper, or speaking them verbally will help you truly evaluate whether you REALLY value that thing (or experience), or whether it’s just FOMO (fear of missing out).
+However, getting the desires out of your head and onto paper, or speaking them out verbally will help you truly evaluate whether you REALLY value that thing (or experience), or whether it’s just FOMO (fear of missing out).

 Click here to schedule a free no obligation consultation with our Fee Only Fiduciary Financial Planning team.